 I can only attribute this new love of grammar to Grammar Galaxy.

-A- lovingly reads the week’s adventure story (I am no longer allowed to read it.
-She has relegated me to listening only.) and then sets to solving the missions for the week.
+The youngest lovingly reads the week’s adventure story (I am no longer allowed to read it, and am relegated me to listening only.) and then sets to solving the missions for the week.
 She pulls out her trusty erasable hi-liter and completes all parts of the steps including those for Advanced Guardians only.
-She never complains.
-She never gets frustrated.
-She truly enjoys it.
+She never complains and never gets frustrated.
+And to my disbelief (based on prior grammar curricula), she truly enjoys it.

 Grammar Galaxy has been such a relief to me as a homeschool mom.
 When one of my kids loves something this much, we have to stick with it and, of course, buy the next in the series.
 So, I excitedly snatched up Protostar as soon as it was available.